 We just had an overview on power assisted bicycles laws in Australia.
 Now, some rules for electric bikes are basically the same as for non-electric ones.
 That means you should still obey road signs and signals and keep an eye out for pedestrians.
 And there’s more to that, so let’s read on:

 Hand Signals – Make sure you can use hand signals properly to let other vehicles know you’re taking a turn, slowing down, giving way or stopping.
 Just be sure to use signals which are standard and defined.

-Cycling Abreast – You and your cycling partner can be riding only 1.5 meters apart from each other or else you cannot ride abreast.
+Cycling Abreast – You and your cycling partner can be riding only 1.5 metres apart from each other and not more or else you cannot ride abreast.
 Remember that more than two bikes cannot be side-by-side unless the third rider intends on overtaking the other two.

 Bus Lanes – E-bikes and bicycles can run on bus lanes or tram lanes but you need to be extra cautious not to try to overtake the bus or tram while it is trying to merge back into traffic from a full stop.

 - Am I allowed to get on footpaths with my e-bike?

 As an electric bike rider, you are absolutely not allowed to get on footpaths and the rule applies to all Australian states and cities.
 Always remember, footpaths can cause a lot of risks for you and pedestrians so it is strongly advised that you stay away from footpaths just to be on the safe side and keep away from trouble.

 Shared Paths – However, in some states like NSW, you might find shared paths which can be used by both pedestrians and bike riders.
 But it is important that you and your bike keep to the left and give way to walking people.